idiotekk/idiotekk.github.io/_posts/2022-03-19-python-cv2-clustering.markdown

 image = cv2.cvtColor(image, cv2.COLOR_BGR2RGB)
 ```
 \
-this converts an image to an array with shape (height, width, channels), where the third dimension stores the color of each pixel in [rgb](https://en.wikipedia.org/wiki/rgb_color_model) format. aternatively you can read the image with [pillow](https://pillow.readthedocs.io/en/stable/), a popular image-processing library.
+This converts an image to an array with shape (height, width, channels), where the third dimension stores the color of each pixel in [rgb](https://en.wikipedia.org/wiki/rgb_color_model) format.
+Aternatively, you can read the image with [pillow](https://pillow.readthedocs.io/en/stable/), a popular image-processing library.

 Then, flatten the array to a matrix with 3 rows, where each column represents a pixel.
 This is a requirement for the input of the kmeans algorithm.
 ```python